kira-gartzou-katsouyanni/kira-gartzou-katsouyanni.github.io/_pages/cooperation.md

 ## Journal articles

-* Kira Gartzou-Katsouyanni (2023), ["Obstacles to local cooperation in fragmented, left-behind economies: An integrated framework"](https://doi.org/10.1093/cjres/rsad037), *Cambridge Journal of Regions, Economy and Society*
+* Kira Gartzou-Katsouyanni (2023), ['Obstacles to local cooperation in fragmented, left-behind economies: An integrated framework'](https://doi.org/10.1093/cjres/rsad037), *Cambridge Journal of Regions, Economy and Society*

-* Kira Gartzou-Katsouyanni, "Beyond mere rent payments?
-The Common Agricultural Policy as a facilitator of local cooperation" (under review)
+* Kira Gartzou-Katsouyanni, 'Beyond mere rent payments?
+The Common Agricultural Policy as a facilitator of local cooperation' (under review)

 ## Scholarships, grants and awards